ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 For this tutorial we will *fork* an existing workspace.
 This creates new workspace owned by you, containing a copy of all the files in the workspace you forked including their complete history.
 This is equivalent to cloning the workspace, creating a new workspace for yourself, and then pushing the contents of the cloned workspace into your new workspace.

 Forking a workspace can be done using the Physiome model repository web interface.
 The first step is to find the workspace you wish to fork.
 We will use the Beeler, Reuter 1977 workspace which can be found by entering ``beeler reuter`` into the search box at the top right corner of the page.
-Click on the top result, which will take you to the :term:`exposure` page for the Beeler Reuter 1977 model.
+Click on the top result, which will take you to the :term:`workspace` page for the Beeler Reuter 1977 model.

 Now click on the *fork* option in the toolbar, as shown below.

 .. figure:: /PMR/images/PMR-fork1.png
    :align: center

 You will be asked to create a new ID for the workspace.
 Typically this is something like the existing workspace name plus initials, a text tag that indicates the purpose of the fork, or some other short addition to the original name.
-Create a fork called``beeler_reuter_1977_tut``.
+Create a fork called ``beeler_reuter_1977_username``, for example.
 You will then be shown the page for your forked workspace.

 Cloning your forked workspace
 -----------------------------